 - 5. FUNDAMENTALS OF SPEECH.
 Two hours credit.
 This is a basic course in speech designed to aid the student in acquiring ease, poise, and effectiveness in speech. - 16.
 VOICE AND DICTION.
 Four hours credit.

-A study of the development and use of the speaking voice with particular attention to individual needs.
+A study of the development and use of the speaking voice with particular attention to individual needs. - 18.

-- 18a.
-ARGUMENTATION AND DEBATE.
-Three hours credit.

-A basic course designed to give the speaker experience and skill in debate. - 18b.
 INTERCOLLEGIATE DEBATE.
 Two hours credit.
 Primarily for those students participating in campus and intercollegiate programs in discussion and debate. - 45.
 SPEECH COMPOSITION.
-Two hours credit.

-This course consists of the study of the techniques involved in the writing of speeches.
-Several speeches are studied analytically and speeches are then written to be memorized.

-- 62. PUBLIC SPEAKING.
+Two hours credit. - This course consists of the study of the techniques involved in the writing of speeches.
+Several speeches are studied analytically and speeches are then written to be memorized. - 62.
+PUBLIC SPEAKING.
 Four hours credit.
-Emphasis is placed on the preparation, organization, and presentation of the various types of speeches. - 63.
-FIRST COURSE IN DRAMA.
-Four hours credit. - An introduction to the basic principles of acting and dramatic production. - §65.
+Emphasis is placed on the preparation, organization, and presentation of the various types of speeches. - FIRST COURSE IN DRAMA.
+Four hours credit.
+An introduction to the basic principles of acting and dramatic production. - §65.
 BEGINNING SCENE DESIGN.
 (Credit may be obtained in The Arts or Humanities.)
 Three hours credit.

-For description of this course, see page 65. - 112.
+For description of this course, see page 69. - 112.
 CHILDREN'S THEATER.
 Three hours credit.
 A lecture and laboratory course in dramatics for elementary and secondary school teachers.
 Contribution of creative dramatics to education.
 Demonstration of procedure best adapted to work in children's dramatics.

 113. STAGECRAFT, LIGHTING AND COSTUMING.
-Two hours credit.
-(One hour lecture, two hours laboratory.)
+Three hours credit.
+(Two hours lecture, two hours laboratory.)